20 BEST Things To Do in Santa Rosa, California

 Year-round camping is available at the park in the 47-lot campground.
 You can pair it with a trip to the onsite Robert Ferguson Observatory, the largest in the western United States, and learn more about the starry sky above.

-The Taylor Mountain Regional Park offers 1,100 acres of trails, fun views, and other outdoor activities.
+Taylor Mountain is another Regional Park that offers 1,100 acres of trails, fun views, and other outdoor activities.
 Many people who visit this hilly terrain try the Taylor Mountain Loop, which puts you high above the Santa Rosa Plain.

 Head up the Eastern trail, climbing up 1,000 feet to be greeted with a panoramic vista of Sonoma County and Mt.
 St. Helena, before heading back down the Western Trail for a more gentle descent to more sensible heights.